dthree/vantage/README.md

 6. Satisfied with `repl` mode, I exited out of it with the `exit` command.

-7. So that's nice, you can access your local app fired in your terminal.
+7. So that's nice, you can access the local Node instance in your terminal.
 But what about remote or daemonized applications?
 By using the built-in `vantage` command, I remotely connect to my Node database API listening on port `5001`, by running `vantage 127.0.0.1:5001`.

 8. Just like SSH, I'm now "in" the new instance, and my prompt changed to `dbsvr~$`.